zahur76/dj-rest_auth/README.md

     }
 ```

 Setting REST_USE_JWT = True will make the /drf-rest-auth/login return a bearer token is so required.
+My prefernce is to set to False and use the ```api/token``` endpoint.

 Notes: The email confirmation view does not exist with dj-rest-auth so it must me overwritten to use django-allauth confirm mail or a custom template.

 Update
  ```
     REST_FRAMEWORK = {
-    "DEFAULT_SCHEMA_CLASS": "drf_spectacular.openapi.AutoSchema",
+    ...
     'DEFAULT_AUTHENTICATION_CLASSES': [
         'rest_framework_simplejwt.authentication.JWTAuthentication',
     ],